RESEARCH

 • Manuscript available upon request

-[5] “Security Threats, Geographical Proximity, and the Redistribution of Alliance Dilemmas: Evidence from European Union Defense Integration”
+[5] “Security Threats, Borders, and the Redistribution of Alliance Dilemmas: Evidence from European Union Defense Integration”

 • Co-authored with Veronica Shirokova (NYU), undergraduate co-author